Torrey Pines State Natural Reserve

 Exact closing time of the day is posted at the South Beach parking entrance.

 All vehicles must exit the Reserve by closing time each day.

 9 AM to 6 PM during summer daylight saving time,

 and 10 AM to 4 PM during winter standard time.

-Free public guided walks for families and small groups are on weekends and holidays at 10 AM, 12 PM (ends Oct 1), and 2 PM.
+Free public guided walks for families and small groups are on weekends and holidays at 10 AM and 2 PM.
 Meet at the entrance of the Visitor Center.
 When trails are closed, Nature Walks are usually cancelled.